 Music Transcription Techniques

 Transcribing music from recordings is an essential practice with many benefits for aspiring musicians.
 In this workshop, students are introduced to traditional transcription techniques and also to notation and playback computer programs which help streamline the process.
 I demonstrate techniques using Sibelius notation software and Transcribe!, an application which allows you to loop and adjust the speed and EQ of recordings for transcription purposes.
 Open to all.
-The are no prerequisites, but you’ll benefit most if you have basic computer skills, some proficiency on a musical instrument and/or voice, and a knowledge of basic music theory.
+There are no prerequisites, but participants will benefit most if they have basic computer skills, some proficiency on a musical instrument and/or voice, and a knowledge of basic music theory.

 Anatomy of the Cuban Danzón

 The danzón is one of the most important and influential styles of Cuban popular music and dance, an elegant blend of Afro-Caribbean, European, and North American musical elements.
 It’s also the earliest recorded form of African-American music.
-This workshop, open to musicians and non-musicians alike, presents an overview of the evolution and structure of the danzón, with listening examples from the earliest wax-cylinder recordings to contemporary jazz-infused interpretations.
+This workshop, open to both musicians and non-musicians, presents an overview of the evolution and structure of the danzón, with listening examples from the earliest wax-cylinder recordings to contemporary jazz-infused arrangements.
 The workshop also examines the roles of the instruments in the modern charanga orchestra, the unique improvisation language of the piano and flute, and the influence of jazz on the form.

 Salsa/Afro-Cuban/Latin Jazz Piano — A Listening Survey

-Through classic recordings of both major and lesser-known pianists, this workshop provides a detailed overview of the evolution of Cuban piano styles and the role of the piano in both dance music and Latin jazz from the 1930s to the present.
+Through classic recordings of both major and lesser-known pianists, this workshop provides a detailed overview of the evolution of Cuban piano styles and the role of the piano in both dance music and concert music from the 1930s to the present.
 Open to anyone interested in exploring this rich piano tradition.